oracle-livelabs/oci-migration/ebs-move-improve/introduction/introduction.md

 ## About this Workshop

-This workshop showcases the use of the Oracle E-Business Suite Cloud Manager graphical user interface to provision and clone environments on Oracle Cloud Infrastructure.
+This workshop showcases the use of the Oracle E-Business Suite (EBS) Cloud Manager graphical user interface to provision and clone environments on Oracle Cloud Infrastructure (OCI).
 In addition, a demonstration of the lift and shift of an on-premises Oracle E-Business Suite environment to Oracle Cloud Infrastructure will be conducted.

 Estimated Workshop Time: 1.5 hours